-This shielding consists of 50mm of borated polyethylen plastic, which is an excellent neutron radiation attenuator, integrated on top of 25 mm of T-FLEX® Tungsten.
+This shielding consists of borated polyethylene plastic, which is an excellent neutron radiation attenuator, integrated on top of T-FLEX® Tungsten.
 This shielding system provides about 75% dose deduction from neutron radiation as well as a significant amount of dose reduction from gamma sources.
 Pieces are modular, weigh less than 18 kg each, and are split per the specifications from the canister manufacturer.

 Our client has requested a neutron shielding for a porthole that protects operators from passing in front of it.

-We have proposed a shielding composed of 75 mm of borated polyethylene and 2 handles to enable to manipulate it with ease.
+We have proposed a shielding composed of borated polyethylene and 2 handles to enable to manipulate it with ease.